ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

                      :    :........:           :............:    :
                      :                   t2                      :
                      .............................................
 ~~~~~~~~~~~
 {: #fig-protocol-overview title="Protocol Overview" artwork-align="center"}

-{{sec-RS-examples}} provides examples of the protocol flow and message exchange between the AS and a registered device.
+{{sec-RS-examples}} provides examples of the protocol flow and message exchanges between the AS and a registered device.

 # Token Hash # {#sec-token-name}